Alluxio/alluxio/docs/en/api/POSIX-API.md

     <tr>
         <td>alluxio.user.update.file.accesstime.disabled</td>
         <td>false</td>
         <td>(Experimental) By default, a master RPC will be issued to Alluxio Master to update the file access time whenever a user accesses it.
-If this is enabled, the client doesn't update file access time which may improve the file access performance but causes issues for some applications.</td>
+If this is enabled, the client doesn't update file access time which may improve the file access performance but cause issues for some applications.</td>
     </tr>
     <tr>
         <td>alluxio.user.block.worker.client.pool.max</td>